Kamalapuram mandal

-Kamalapuram mandal is one of the 50 mandals in Kadapa district of the Indian state of Andhra Pradesh.
+Kamalapuram mandal is a mandal in Kadapa district of the Indian state of Andhra Pradesh.
 It is under the administration of Kadapa revenue division and the headquarters are located at Kamalapuram.
 The mandal is bounded by Yerraguntla, Proddutur, Chapad, Khajipet, Vallur, Pendlimarri and Veerapunayunipalle mandals.

 Demographics

 As of 2011 census, the mandal had a population of 52,168.
 The total population constitute, 25,969 males and 26,199 females —a sex ratio of 991 females per 1000 males.
 5,730 children are in the age group of 0–6 years, of which 2,998 are boys and 2,732 are girls —a ratio of 911 per 1000.
 The average literacy rate stands at 68.49% with 31,806 literates.

 Towns and villages

 As of 2011 census, the mandal has 12 villages and no towns.
 Kamalapuram is the most populated and Gollapalle is the least populated village in the mandal.

 The settlements in the mandal are listed below: